dedis/popstellar/docs/protocol.md

 This will enable the teams to validate their inputs and outputs with the schema files as part of their testing strategy.
-The JSON Schema description is not part of this document and will be provided in a dedicated branch of the project’s Github repository.
+The JSON Schema description is not part of this document and will be provided in a dedicated branch of the project’s GitHub repository.

 ## Representation of complex data types in the protocol